 Did you miss Quentin Tarantino's Once Upon a Time in Hollywood (or want to watch it again)?
 How about movies like Venom, Men In Black International, Spider-Man: Far From Home, and Zombieland 2: Double Tap.
 All of those passed us by, too.

 We've laid out directions on how to get a Starz free trial for 30 days with a purchase of a Roku device.
 You may be eligible and not even realize it.
 Other free Starz options include subscribing with Amazon Prime Channels for a seven-day trial (if you plan to cancel, as it's $8.99 a month thereafter), or going directly to Starz to sign up for $5 a month three months ($8.99 thereafter; a better option if you're in it for the long haul).

-Everyone is watching the new Netflix series Tiger King, and even if your video quality has been downgraded, it's worth streaming all seven episodes.
-It's our new favorite true crime documentary, surpassing The Staircase (also a winner if you haven't seen it).
+The Netflix series Tiger King may why our video quality has been downgraded – we streamed all seven episodes in one sitting, and so did a lot of the world.
+It's our favorite true crime documentary on Netflix, surpassing The Staircase (also a winner if you haven't seen it).

 Right away, Tiger King and its colorful characters border on being so ridiculous, you'd swear they're not true.
 PSA: we've known some big cat lovers who couldn't stand watching it for more the five minutes, so, for them, we suggest February's rave documentary miniseries instead, HBO's McMillions.

 - Done Tiger King?
 7 shows you should watch next on Netflix and Amazon Prime

 7. Watch Quibi to see if the new service is any good